Hykeham railway station: Facilities

 The station has two platforms, which are staggered over a level crossing and feature basic facilities.
-The full range of tickets for travel are purchased from the guard on the train at no extra cost as there are no ticket machines at the station which is also unstaffed, with modern help points being available for passenger information.
+The station is unstaffed but has a ticket machine, while help points are available for passenger information.

 The station has a small cycle rack as well as a free car park at its entrance.
 Step-free access is available to both the platforms at the station.

 Services

 All services at Hykeham are operated by East Midlands Railway.

 The station is generally served by an hourly service southbound to Leicester via Nottingham and northbound to Lincoln.
 One train every two hours continues beyond Lincoln to Grimsby Town, with a limited service continuing further to Cleethorpes.
 The station is also served by five trains per day between Lincoln and Newark North Gate.

 The station is also served by two trains per day to and one train per day from London St Pancras International which are operated using a Class 222 Meridian.

 A roughly hourly service also serves the station on Sundays although services run only as far as Nottingham and do not serve stations to Leicester.
 There are no services to London on Sundays.